ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/rest-api/document-commands/batch-commands.markdown

 * `application/json` - if the batch _does not_ include a Put Attachment Command.
 * `multipart/mixed; boundary=<separator>` - if the batch [_does_](../../../client-api/rest-api/document-commands/batch-commands#put-attachment-command) include a put attachment command.
-The `separator` is used to demarcate the attachment streams.
+The "separator" is used to demarcate the attachment streams.
 <br/>
 #### Body